ubiquitypress/hyku_addons/README.md

 ### Debugging

 Byebug is installed and can be used in tests and the running rails server.
-If using in the rails server, you will need to attach to the already running web container to interact with byebug:
+You will need to start your web containers in 'detached' mode and then attach to the container to interact with byebug:

 ```
+docker-compose up -d web
 docker attach hyku_addons_web_1
 ```